-As a graduate student in structural engineering at SU, you will be immersed in the methods, technology and best practices required by today's leading firms.
+The Seattle University Master of Science in Structural Engineering (MSST): a professionally-focused program designed in response to the demand for structural engineers with advanced technical and progressional skills.
+As a student in the program, you will be immersed in the methods, technology, and best practices required by today's leading firms.

 “The courses offered by Seattle University have been refined by the practicing design community and provide the essentials we require from all our new hires.
 This is the skillset they need to master before they come to us.”